Duxah/FreePCB-2/README.md

 * Added "Component Description" item to the right-click menu on the part.
 The program can create a text file or a PDF file to store any information about a component (a component is for example "10MOhm @ 0805").
 You can also attach an existing Datasheet of this part

+* When there are many different netmarks in the project, you can quickly duplicate the netmark by selecting it by net name.
+The panel with label names is located on the left of the main window (under the selection mask).
+To activate this panel, right-click on any polyline with the network name attribute and select the "Add to favorites" menu

 ***

 ![](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/cloud-down.png)